apache/mynewt-site/docs/os/tutorials/air_quality_ble.md

 connected clients.

 We can now build, create-image and load the app onto our Arduino Primo board, and then connect and see the updated values!
+The image below shows the results using MyNewt Sensor Reader, a Mac OS X app developed for conecting to MyNewt devices over Bluetooth but you can also use LightBlue or any other application that can conect to, and read, Bluetooth data.

 ![MyNewt Sensor Reader](pics/MyNewtSensorReader.jpg)